 In Revelation 10:3-4, John tells of seven thunders—seven distinct, sequential reverberations of God's message to mankind.
 The seventh thunder is sounding now.

 Proselytism has become a bad word in today's discourse, but it has not always been that way.
-Charles Whitaker explores the Bible's view of evangelism, both from the Old and the New Testaments, as well as the world's official pronouncements on the practice.
+Here is the Bible's view of evangelism from both Testaments.

 We need to resist the lure of the world to pitch our tent toward Sodom as Lot did.
 Love for the world's ways constitutes enmity for God and His law.